In January 2015 I celebrated my 10th year of writing daily happinesses and thought I’d share some thoughts about the practice.

 One more thing that I thought was interesting as I was contemplating the word happiness: the word satisfaction originated from the same Indo-European root that gives us the word sad.
 In Middle English, sad means sated, tired, satisfied.
 When we are sated, as we are after a delicious lunch, we are quiet, muted, tired.
 So satisfaction actually means making sated (facere means making in Latin), which means making sad.
 This made me think about the more active qualities of joy.
 Happiness is not a feeling of satisfaction; it’s more like never-ending desire to notice, appreciate, imagine, and enjoy.

-Here’s a vignette of some of the images.
+Here’s are some vignettes of the images.